N-A-D/ECFW/README.md

 When iterating over the entities in the matrix, the boolean layer serves as a way to filter the entities based on the components an entity is required to have.
 It works identically to that of a spreadsheet with boolean data.
-You're filtering the columns based on `TRUE` values and then iterating the result.
+You're filtering the columns based on `TRUE` values and then iterating the result (2nd layer).

 Each entity type is divided into two parts: an index and a version.
 The index serves as a *row index* into the component matrix (entity manager),